Negative Energies in the Dirac equation: Abstract

 \section{Abstract}

-It is easy to check that both algebraic equation $Det (\hat p - m) =0$ and $Det (\hat p + m) =0$ for 4-spinors $u-$ and $v-$ have solutions with $p_0= \pm E_p =\pm \sqrt{{\bf p}^2 +m^2}$.
+It is easy to check that both algebraic equation $Det (\hat p - m) =0$ and $Det (\hat p + m) =0$ for $u-$ and $v-$ 4-spinors have solutions with $p_0= \pm E_p =\pm \sqrt{{\bf p}^2 +m^2}$.
 The same is true for higher-spin equations.
-Meanwhile, every book considers the $p_0=E_p$ only for both $u-$ and $v-$ spinors of the $(1/2,0)\oplus (0,1/2))$ representation, thus applying the Dirac-Feynman-Stueckelberg procedure for elimination of negative-energy solutions.
-Recent works of Ziino (and, independently, of several others) show that the Fock space can be doubled.
-We re-consider this possibility on the quantum field level for both $s=1/2$ and higher spins particles.
+Meanwhile, every book considers the equality $p_0=E_p$ for both $u-$ and $v-$ spinors of the $(1/2,0)\oplus (0,1/2))$ representation only, thus applying the Dirac-Feynman-Stueckelberg procedure for elimination of the negative-energy solutions.
+The recent Ziino works (and, independently, the articles of several others) show that the Fock space can be doubled.
+We re-consider this possibility on the quantum field level for both $s=1/2$ and higher spin particles.

 {